 Healthy bowel movements are key to feeling good every day!
-When your bowel movements are disrupted, they can cause abdominal pain, constipation, bloating, and other discomforts.
-Don't panic—there are simple, natural solutions to help your digestion and restore regular bowel movements.
-Follow our tips and regain control of your stomach for a feeling of lightness and well-being every day!
+When they're disrupted, they can cause abdominal pain, constipation, bloating, and other discomforts.
+Don't panic, there are simple and natural solutions to ease your digestion and restore regular bowel movements.
+Follow our tips and take back control of your gut for a feeling of lightness and well-being every day!

 What is intestinal transit?

-Bowel movements are a bit like an epic adventure as your food and liquids conquer your belly, passing through the stomach and intestines, until their grand exit.
-A smooth bowel movement is the key to ensuring your body can eliminate waste smoothly, while keeping your digestive system in top shape.
-Thanks to good bowel movements, everything runs smoothly, without any traffic jams or delays.
-In other words, it's a smooth, traffic-free journey for a peaceful belly and guaranteed well-being!
+Intestinal transit is a bit like an epic adventure where your food and liquids embark on a journey through your stomach and intestines, before finally being eliminated.
+Smooth transit is key to your body eliminating waste without a hitch, while keeping your digestive system in top condition.
+With good transit, everything runs like clockwork, without any blockages or slowdowns.
+In other words, it's a smooth, traffic-free journey for a happy stomach and guaranteed well-being!

 The importance of regular transit

-Regular bowel movements are more than just good digestion: they also help maintain the balance of your intestinal flora, strengthen your immune system, and reduce stress in your stomach.
-When constipation is not an issue and your bowel movements are regular, you can say goodbye to abdominal pain and bloating, for a feeling of lightness and comfort every day!
+Regular bowel movements are much more than just efficient digestion: they also help maintain the balance of your gut flora, strengthen your immune system, and reduce stress in your abdomen.
+When constipation is a thing of the past and your bowel movements are regular, you can say goodbye to abdominal pain and bloating, and enjoy a feeling of lightness and comfort every day!

-Fiber is the superhero of your bowel movements!
-It plays a crucial role in helping your bowels move properly and increasing stool volume, making it easier to pass.
-Fiber keeps your bowels active and your digestion smooth.
+Fiber is the superhero of your digestion!
+It plays a crucial role in helping your intestines move properly and increasing stool volume, making elimination easier.
+Thanks to fiber, your intestines stay active and your digestion runs smoothly.

 To boost your fiber intake and restore your gut flora , focus on foods like fruits (apples, pears, bananas), vegetables (broccoli, carrots, spinach), whole grains (oats, quinoa, brown rice), and legumes (lentils, chickpeas, kidney beans).
-These foods are not only rich in fiber, but also in prebiotics, which feed the good bacteria in your gut and promote a healthy microbiota.
-It's a great way to take care of your digestion while adding delicious flavors to your meals!
+These foods are not only rich in fiber but also in prebiotics, which nourish the good bacteria in your gut and promote a healthy microbiome.
+It's an excellent way to take care of your digestion while adding delicious flavor to your meals!

 2. Drink enough water

-Water is your best friend for maintaining smooth bowel movements and avoiding constipation!
-Drinking enough helps your body maintain the hydration it needs to keep stools soft and easy to pass.
-Water plays a key role in softening stool, making it easier for your intestines to move it through your digestive system.
+Water is your best ally for maintaining regular bowel movements and preventing constipation!
+By drinking enough water, you help your body maintain the necessary hydration to keep stools soft and easy to pass.
+Water plays a key role in softening fecal matter, allowing your intestines to move it more easily through your digestive system.

-If you eat a lot of fiber, hydration becomes even more important because fiber absorbs water and helps increase stool bulk.
+If you eat a lot of fiber, hydration becomes even more important, as fiber absorbs water and helps increase stool volume.
 Without proper hydration, stools can become dry and difficult to pass, causing discomfort and constipation.

 So, don't wait until you're thirsty to drink!
-Try to drink small, regular sips throughout the day to keep your digestive system in good shape.
-And if you're looking for additional tips to improve your digestion, our article on how to take apple cider vinegar will provide valuable advice to complement your gut wellness routine.
+Try to drink throughout the day, taking small, regular sips, to keep your digestive system healthy.
+And if you're looking for additional tips to improve your digestion, our article on how to take apple cider vinegar will provide valuable advice to complement your gut health routine.

 3. Maintain regular physical activity

-Exercise is more than just a physical activity: it's a real ally for your digestion!
-By moving, such as during a pleasant walk, a bike ride, or even a swimming session, you stimulate the muscles of the colon.
-This helps speed the passage of food and waste through your digestive system, making transit smoother and less prone to constipation.
+Exercise is much more than just physical activity: it's a real ally for your digestion!
+By moving, such as during a pleasant walk, a bike ride, or even a swim, you stimulate the muscles of your colon.
+This helps speed up the passage of food and waste through your digestive system, making digestion smoother and less prone to constipation.

-No need to embark on a marathon; simple, regular activities are enough to make a difference.
-Walking is particularly effective at gently activating blood circulation and stimulating your bowels.
-Cycling, with its fluid movements, engages the muscles of your lower body, and swimming, in addition to strengthening muscles, provides a pleasant massage for your stomach thanks to the water.
+No need to run a marathon; simple, regular activities are enough to make a difference.
+Walking is particularly effective for gently activating blood circulation and stimulating your bowels.
+Cycling, with its fluid movements, works the muscles of the lower body, and swimming, in addition to strengthening muscles, offers a pleasant abdominal massage thanks to the water.

-Physical exercise not only helps improve bowel movements, but also reduces the symptoms of constipation.
+Physical exercise not only helps improve digestion but also reduces the symptoms of constipation.
 So, with every movement, you boost your digestive well-being and feel lighter and more relaxed.
-It's the winning formula for keeping your stomach in great shape!
+It's the winning recipe for keeping your stomach in top shape!

 4. Incorporate probiotic-rich foods

-Probiotics are true allies for your intestinal flora!
-These good bacteria, found in foods like plain yogurt, kefir, sauerkraut, miso, and tempeh, play a key role in maintaining the balance of your intestinal microbiota.
-They promote optimal digestion by helping break down food and absorb essential nutrients.
+Probiotics are true allies for your gut flora!
+These beneficial bacteria, found in foods like plain yogurt, kefir, sauerkraut, miso, and tempeh, play a key role in maintaining the balance of your gut microbiota.
+They promote optimal digestion by helping to break down food and absorb essential nutrients.

 Foods like yogurt, rich in natural probiotics, are perfect for starting the day.
-Kefir, a fermented drink, is also a great choice for boosting your gut flora.
-And if you're a fan of spicier flavors, fermented sauerkraut or kimchi can not only add flavor to your meals but also help maintain a healthy bacterial balance in your gut.
+Kefir, a fermented drink, is also an excellent choice for boosting your gut flora.
+And if you prefer slightly spicier flavors, fermented sauerkraut or kimchi can not only add flavor to your meals but also help maintain a healthy bacterial balance in your gut.

-Incorporating these foods into your daily diet can be a great way to support your digestion, improve your transit, and maintain a healthy gut flora.
-So, don't hesitate to mix things up and stock up on these fermented allies to keep your belly in shape!
+Incorporating these foods into your daily diet can be an excellent way to support your digestion, improve your bowel movements, and maintain a healthy gut flora.
+So, don't hesitate to mix things up and stock up on these fermented allies to keep your gut healthy!

 5. Favor foods containing prebiotics

-6. Include sources of good fats in your diet
+6. Include sources of healthy fats in your diet

-Healthy fats are the right oils for your bowel movements!
-They're found in foods like avocados, nuts, seeds (like chia or flax seeds), and olive oil.
-These fats play an essential role in lubricating the intestines, which helps stools pass more easily.
-In addition to being good for digestion, they also provide many other health benefits, such as strengthening the heart and nourishing the skin.
+Healthy fats are the good oils for your digestion!
+They're found in foods like avocados, nuts, seeds (such as chia or flax seeds), and olive oil.
+These fats play a vital role in lubricating the intestines, which helps facilitate bowel movements.
+In addition to being good for digestion, they also offer many other health benefits, such as strengthening the heart and nourishing the skin.

-Including healthy fats in your diet helps your digestive system function more smoothly.
-For example, avocado toast or a handful of nuts for a snack are simple and delicious ways to provide your body with this natural oil.
-Olive oil, on the other hand, can become your ally in all your salad dressings and cooked dishes.
-These fats, far from being an enemy, are true allies for smoother transit and healthy digestion!
+By including healthy fats in your diet, you allow your digestive system to function more harmoniously.
+For example, avocado toast or a handful of nuts as a snack are simple and delicious ways to provide your body with this natural oil.
+Olive oil, meanwhile, can become your ally in all your salad dressings and cooked dishes.
+These fats, far from being the enemy, are true allies for smoother digestion and optimal health!

 7. Limit the consumption of irritating and ultra-processed foods

-Take the time to attend to your natural needs without rushing.
-Avoid holding in your stool and try to go to the bathroom at regular times to accustom your bowel to a rhythm.
+Take your time to attend to your natural needs without rushing.
+Avoid holding in your stool and try to go to the toilet at regular times to get your bowels used to a rhythm.

 9. Practice relaxation techniques to reduce stress

 Stress can really slow down your bowel movements.
-When you're tense, your body reacts by putting everything into "emergency" mode, which can block your bowel movements and cause constipation.
-Fortunately, there are simple tricks to relax your digestive system.
+When you're tense, your body reacts by going into "emergency" mode, which can block your bowel movements and cause constipation.
+Fortunately, there are simple tips to relax your digestive system.

-Activities like meditation, yoga, or even just a few deep breaths can make all the difference.
-Taking a moment to breathe calmly or practicing yoga poses can help your bowels relax and function better.
-Yoga, for example, combines movement and breathing, which helps release tension and promote better bowel movements.
+Activities like meditation, yoga, or even a few deep breaths can make all the difference.
+By taking a moment to breathe calmly or practicing yoga poses, you help your bowels relax and function better.
+Yoga, for example, combines movement and breathing, which helps release tension and promotes better digestion.

-So, the next time stress is getting to you, take a break, breathe deeply, or do some yoga exercises.
+So, the next time stress overwhelms you, take a break, breathe deeply, or do some yoga exercises.
 This will help soothe your stomach and improve your digestion, simply and effectively.

 10. Massage your stomach regularly

 Abdominal massage can stimulate blood circulation and promote bowel movements.
-Gently massaging your stomach in a clockwise direction can help facilitate bowel movements and relieve constipation-related pain.
+Gently massaging your abdomen in a clockwise direction can facilitate digestion and relieve constipation-related pain.

 11. Review your meal combinations

-Certain foods can really disrupt digestion if they're not combined properly.
-For example, mixing animal proteins (like meat) with heavy starches (like potatoes or rice) can be a bit too heavy for your digestive system.
-This can lead to bloating, indigestion, and a stomach that feels a little fuller than usual.
+Certain foods can really disrupt digestion if they're combined incorrectly.
+For example, mixing animal proteins (like meat) with heavy starches (like potatoes or rice) can be a bit too much for your digestive system.
+This can lead to bloating, indigestion, and a feeling of fullness that's a bit more pronounced than usual.

-By trying to separate these types of foods in your meals, you give your digestive system a better chance of functioning efficiently.
-For example, opt for light proteins, like fish or vegetables, with low-glycemic vegetables, or eat your starchy foods with green vegetables.
-It's a small trick that can make a big difference for lighter, less uncomfortable digestion!
+By trying to separate these types of foods in your meals, you give your digestive system a better chance to function efficiently.
+For example, opt for lean proteins, such as fish or vegetables, with low-glycemic index vegetables, or eat your starchy foods with green vegetables.
+It's a small trick that can make a big difference for easier, more comfortable digestion!

 Eating at regular times each day helps your body establish a natural digestive rhythm.
-Avoid eating large or rich meals before bedtime to avoid disrupting your nighttime transit.
+Avoid heavy or rich meals before bedtime to prevent disrupting your nighttime digestion.

 Mistakes to avoid